Welcome to PEI!

 Here on the Island, we have different programs you can choose from the following institutions:

-Here in PEI, you need to register your children to a daycare as soon as possible, as many of them have waiting lists.
+Here in PEI, you need to register your children with a daycare centre as soon as possible, as many of them have waiting lists.

 Here are the major sites you could search to find a job.
-You can also contact a career counselor at PEIANC, and they can help you develop a resume and cover letter.
-If you are interested in changing your career, learning the Canadian culture, finding a job, or volunteering in a job place, you can enquire about Career Bridges at PEIANC.
+You can also contact a career counselor at IRSA, and they can help you develop a resume and cover letter.
+If you are interested in changing your career, learning the Canadian culture, finding a job, or volunteering in a workplace, you can enquire about Career Bridges at IRSA.

 Here in Charlottetown, you can find a few places where you can buy Halal chicken, beef, and lamb: